megaease/easeprobe/README.md

 Create the configuration file - `$CWD/config.yaml`.

-The following is an example of the configuration file:
+The following is an example of simple configuration file to get started:

 ```YAML
 http: # http probes